Back to GEOMETRY GARRET

 29 of the 32 faces of the 'soccer ball' polyhedron (truncated icosahedron).

-To view a sequence of eight rotated images of P33, set the magnification at 80%.
+To view a sequence of eight rotated images of P33, set the zoom at 75%.

 The theory of roundest polyhedra (sometimes called best polyhedra) was first treated by Simon Antoine Jean L'Huilier (1750-1840).
 One of several accomplishments for which L'Huilier is remembered today is his generalization to non-convex polyhedra of the famous formula of Euler for convex polyhedra, which Euler first described in 1750 in a letter to Goldbach: